neopragma/ruby-galaxy/README.md

   only: master
 ```

 It's also helpful to be notified when a build fails.
-For that, we'll add an _email_ section to the .travis.yml file:
+For that, we'll add an _email_ section to the .travis.yml file.
+At this point, our .travis.yml file looks like this:

 ```
 email: